 On August 2, 2017, a massive cloud burst caused flash floods in the Khonmoh area damaging more than a hundred units in the Industrial area located on the foothills.

 On July 3, 2018, a house was damaged and several hectares of paddy fields were inundated in Naristan and Gutroo villages of Tral.
 The resultant floodwaters have also washed away a road in nearby Aripal.

-On July 24, 2018, a cloudburst hit Nagnad Yangwani village near Aripal in Tral triggering flash floods damaging few houses, paddy fields and orchards.
-Another incident of the cloudburst caused flash floods in Sedow, Hirpora and Dachoo villages (Shopian) damaging many residential houses, devastating a few apple orchards while several domestic animals perished.
+On July 24, 2018, a cloudburst hit Nagnad Yangwani village near Aripal in Tral triggering flash floods damaging a few houses, paddy fields and orchards.
+Another incident of the cloudburst caused flash floods in Sedow, Hirpora and Dachoo villages (Shopian) damaging many residential houses, and devastating a few apple orchards while several domestic animals perished.

 That day, another cloudburst triggered flash floods in several streams of Kangan (Ganderbal) damaging crops, irrigation canals, paddy fields, water pipes and some residential houses.

 On August 9, 2018, a cloud burst struck several villages in Leh damaging several houses and other property in Saboo, Shey, Stakmo, Chiling and Rumbak villages.